skasim/gm-fabric-jvm/README.md

 # PROLOG

-This product is a micro-service framework for the JVM and is intended to be built upon and extended.
+This product is a microservice framework for the JVM and is intended to be built upon and extended.
 We have made an initial release of the source code, and continue to work actively to make it better.
 We hope to build an active open source community that drives the future of this framework, both by providing feedback and by actively contributing to the source code.

 # gm-fabric-jvm ( gmf )
 ---